-Homemade lemonade and flavored water are a great alternative to plain water, and help you more easily get your recommended daily amount of fluids.
+Homemade lemonade and flavored water are a great alternative to plain water, and they can help you reach your daily amount of fluids more easily.

-If you sit down and think about the properties of each ingredient separately, you’ll realize that there’s nothing in this recipe that’s bad for you.
-With this light lemonade made with cucumber, ginger, and mint you’ll not only lose some of that pesky belly fat, but you’ll also stay hydrated and fresh.
-Even better: these aren’t the only benefits of this tasty beverage.
-Find out the rest in the following article.
+If you sit down and think about the properties of each ingredient separately, you’ll see that not one thing in this lemonade is bad for you.
+This cucumber, ginger, and mint lemonade won’t just help you lose some pesky belly fat, it’ll also keep you hydrated and fresh.
+Plus, the benefits don’t end there.
+Find out more in the this article.

-How to make cucumber, ginger, and mint lemonade?
+How do you make cucumber, ginger, and mint lemonade?

 - 2 liters of water